The Taranaki Regional Council transferred its Building Act responsibilities to Waikato Regional Council in 2008 for efficiency reasons.

 This page provides initial information to all those who own a dam or canal, or are planning to construct, modify or remove a dam, canal or a structure associated with a dam.
 All dams must comply with the NZ Building Code, and all large dams (over 4m in height and retaining more than 20,000 cubic metres of water or other fluid) require a building consent.
 Medium to large dams are also likely to require a resource consent under the Resource Management Act.

 A dam's safety is dependent on its design, construction and how it's managed, operated and maintained so there are a number of requirements to take into account.

 Large farm dairy effluent storage and treatment facilities that are more than 4m high and hold more than 20,000 cubic metres of waste water will also need a consent under the Building Act.
 Contact this Council for further details.

 Applications forms, brochures and checklists

 Downloadable documents from the Waikato Regional Council website can be accessed via links on this page.
 These are subject to change from time to time, so if you print a hard copy please check that it’s up to date.
-See also the related links in the navigation panel at right.

 The Taranaki Regional Council and other Regional Councils are required under the Building Act to maintain a register of all dams no matter their size for their respective regions.